 Coastal communities in SIDS and LDCs have high levels of exposure and sensitivity to ocean risks, in part owing to the heavy dependency on the sea for fisheries and tourism.
 This report outlines the impacts of prominent biophysical and anthropogenic stressors on SIDS and

-Exploring the Impacts of Ocean Risks on SIDS and LDCs
+Exploring the Impacts of Ocean Risks and Vulnerabilities on Small Island Developing States (SIDS) and Least Developed Countries (LDCs)

 Project Lead: Stockholm Resilience Centre

-Support: Stanford Center for Ocean Solutions, University of British Columbia, Gulf of Maine Research Institute
+Supporting Partners: Stanford Center for Ocean Solutions, University of British Columbia and Gulf of Maine Research Institute

 ORRAA has commissioned a series of reports on ocean risk and resilience in Small Island Developing States (SIDS) and Least Developed Countries (LDCs).
 This report outlines the impacts of prominent biophysical and anthropogenic stressors on SIDS and LDCs, highlights the key social-ecological features that shape their vulnerabilities to these stressors, and suggests ways to mitigate ocean risks and build resilience.